-From 3 to 13 April 1932, Escher went on an archaeological expedition to the Gargano peninsula.
+From the 3rd to 13th of April 1932, Escher went on an archaeological expedition to the Gargano peninsula.
 It was led by Italian professor Ugo Rellini.
 Rellini was one of the first archaeologists to study this mountainous area.
 The peninsula stretches about 70 kilometres into the Adriatic Sea and is also known as the ‘Spur of the boot’.
 The area was declared a National Park in 1995.
 The Garganic coast is one of the wildest in Italy.

 The base for the expedition was the town of Peschici and the its primary focus was the Manaccora cave, also known as the Grotta degli Dei (Cave of the Gods).
 Excavations were also made at Monte Pucci, home to a necropolis with hundreds of underground tombs.

 The Dutch archaeologist Hendrik Leopold and their German colleague Elise Baumgartel also worked in the Rellini team.
 Leopold’s main focus was researching stone tools.
 He later wrote in the ‘Announcements of the Royal Dutch Institute in Rome, 1933’: